Faculty and staff referrals are an important

 researcher/scholars.
 We have an intensive application and interview process,

-and accept only the best and brightest of our applicants.
+and we accept only the best and brightest of our applicants.
 One of the best ways

 to ensure that you benefit from a quality McNair Scholar is to refer students